Writing

 Cross Genre Approaches to the Short Story

-"[Will is] always prepared, really knowledgable, very upbeat, and positive."
+"[Will is] always prepared, really knowledgeable, very upbeat, and positive."

 Former Student